Novros/reactiveworld-pages/_posts/2018-06-03-Observable-utility.md

 ```

 ## Subscribe functions
-In this section we will look at some basic functions for the subscription Observer to Observable.
+In this section we will look at some basic functions for the subscription of Observer to Observable.

 ### Subscribe
 Main operator which connects Observable with Observer.